-To obtain the complete details in an original register transcript entry, a researcher fills out a request form with the details extracted from the index volume, pays €4 and waits for a member of the counter staff to find the entry in the digitised system, print it out and bring it back to the research area.
-There is a limit of eight print-outs per researcher per day, though members of staff will post on any requests above that number.
+In the Republic of Ireland, the only access to the full set of GRO records, from their beginning in 1845/64 to the present is via the centralised indexes and copy registers available via the research room of the GRO at Werburgh Street, Dublin 2, D08 E277.
+Researchers pay €2 to search five years of a single-event index, or €20 for a full day's access to all indexes of either births, deaths or marriages.
+These indexes record surname, forename, registration district, volume and page number.
+Death indexes also record the reported age at death.
+From 1900, birth indexes record the mother's maiden name.
+To see the complete details in an original register transcript entry, a researcher fills out a request form with the details extracted from the index volume, pays €4 and waits for a member of the counter staff to find the entry in the digitised system, print it out and bring it back to the counter.
+There is a limit of eight print-outs per researcher per day, though members of staff will post on or email any requests above that number.
 Limited research is carried out by the staff in response to postal queries.

 Contact details are at www.welfare.ie/en/Pages/GRO_Research.aspx.

-This Health Service Executive website operates an online certificates-only service covering births from 1864, marriages from 1920 and deaths from 1924.
-The system is designed to produce certificates for current use, but it could in theory be used in conjunction with the LDS system (see below) to obtain a full transcript of information in historical birth registrations.
+This Health Service Executive website operates an online certificates-only service covering births from 1864, marriages from 1903 and deaths from 1921.
+The system is designed to produce certificates (costing €20 plus postage) for current administrative use and requires precise dates.
 Orders are fulfilled from Joyce House, 8-11 Lombard Street East, Dublin 2.